Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 - Aider's suggestions were always accepted without user approval.
 - A simple harness was used to retry the SWE Bench problem if aider produced code that wasn't *plausibly correct*.
-Plausibly correct means that aider concluded that it had successfully edited the repo without causing syntax errors or breaking any *pre-existing* tests.
+Plausibly correct means that aider reported that it had successfully edited the repo without causing syntax errors or breaking any *pre-existing* tests.
 - If the solution isn't plausible, the harness launches aider to try again from scratch, alternating between using aider with GPT-4o and Opus.
-- If no plausible solution is found after six tries, the harness picks the solution with the least amount of edit/lint/test problems.
+- If no plausible solution is found after six tries, the harness picks the solution with the fewest edit/lint/test problems.

 It's important to be clear that
 *aider and the benchmark harness only had access to the pre-existing tests in each problem's repo*.
-They could not see or run the held out "acceptance tests" that are used after benchmarking to see if the
+The held out "acceptance tests" were *only* used after benchmarking to compute statistics on which problems aider correctly resolved.
-SWE Bench problem was correctly resolved.

 The benchmarking process was similar to how a developer might use aider to resolve a GitHub issue: